How to Grow African Violets

 How to Fertilize African Violets

 You can apply a regular houseplant fertilizer such as 20-20-20 every 4 to 6 weeks.
 Most people use a liquid fertilizer because it is easy.
 Another good choice is slow release fertilizer which you can just sprinkle on top of the soil.
 Make sure that you apply it when the soil is moist, not dry.
-If you like, you can suspend fertilizing during the winter months and only use it during the active growing season, spring through fall.
+If you like, you can stop fertilizing during the winter months and only use it during the active growing season, spring through fall.
 If you are growing under lights, you should fertilize year-round.
 This is because the lights are on for the same amount of time each day so the plants don't have a rest period as they would during short winter days.

 How to Grow African Violets From a Single Leaf